 Boca Raton Distracted Driving Attorney

 Distracted driving endangers everyone on the road.
-According to the Department of Transportation, distracted driving claimed 3,142 lives in 2020.
+According to the Department of Transportation, distracted driving claimed 3,522 lives in 2021.
 We wish we could say we were surprised.
 Everyday life has become so hectic that, unfortunately, some of the most common distractions have followed people into their cars.
-Cell phones, GPS devices, children, and pets all mayto take a driver’s eyes off the road—and tragedy can result.
+Cell phones, GPS devices, children, and pets all may take a driver’s eyes off the road—and tragedy can result.

 If you were hurt by a distracted driver, you might have a valid legal claim for compensation.
 Don’t become distracted yourself.
 Instead, reach out to Hersh Kirtman Injury Law today to schedule a free consultation with one of our attorneys to learn how we can help.